SA-Sanush/Project-1/README.md

-# Project-1
-This project is based on a travel website and its just a front end
+A multi-page travel website UI built with HTML, CSS, and JavaScript — includes destination listings, booking page, testimonials, and brand partnerships.